 While a healthy, well-rounded diet should give us the nutrition we need, dietary supplements can help us get the right amount of specific, essential nutrients.
 As we age, here are the six powerful vitamins you should consider taking:

-The National Institutes of Health (NIH) recommendation is for 600 IU (international unit) of vitamin D for adults over age 50, going to 800 IU for age 70+.
+The National Institutes of Health (NIH) recommendation is 600 IU (international unit) of vitamin D for adults over age 50, going to 800 IU for age 70+.
 Research is now showing that having vitamin K2 along with vitamin D is beneficial for helping the calcifications of our bones but not soft organs.
 Good food sources include tuna, mackerel, beef liver, cheese, egg yolks, and vitamin D-fortified milk.

 An essential nutrient in helping keep the body’s nerve and blood cells healthy as well as helping make DNA, vitamin B12 is vital for maintaining the energy needed for our active lifestyles.
 And B12 reduces the risk of heart disease by dampening homocysteine levels.
 Even minor deficiencies may put us at risk for cognitive decline.